cliffano/bob/README.md

 Convention-based build tool for Node.js projects.

-This is handy for building (linting, testing the code, checking test code coverage, generating documentation, packaging artifact, etc) a Node.js project, with close-to-zero configuration, by following a certain project convention.
+This is handy for building (linting, testing the code, checking test code coverage, generating documentation, packaging artifact, etc) a Node.js project, with minimal-or-zero configuration, by following common convention.

-There are 2 Bob modes, 'human' and 'robot'.
-By default Bob runs in human mode, generating output in human-readable format (e.g. test result in a list).
-When 'robot' mode is used, Bob will generate machine-parseable format (e.g. test result in XML), which is handy when you're using a continuous integration server that consumes XML files for rendering reports and charts.
+There are two Bob modes, human and robot.
+By default Bob runs in human mode, generating output in human-readable format (e.g. test result in a plain text list).
+When robot mode is used, Bob will generate output in machine-parsable format (e.g. test result in XML), which is handy when you're using a continuous integration server that consumes XML files for rendering reports and charts.

 Bob works on OS X and *nix, requires Cygwin on Windows.